-- 4.4 We were hoping this year for a multi-year settlement but this is unlikely to happen in the run up to a general election.
+- 4.4 We were hoping this year for a multi-year settlement, but this is unlikely to happen in the run up to a general election.
 While there has been no further update on the delivery of the Fair Funding review, it is unlikely that this will be delivered ahead of a general election. - 4.5 The business rates reset is still to be implemented and the position on any possible future reset remains unclear.
-A rollover settlement for 2024-25 now seems more likely than ever, with the funding reforms taking place in 2026-27 or later.
+A rollover settlement for 2024-25 has now been confirmed, with the funding reforms expected to be taking place in 2026-27 or later.